Skip to content

 • Larger Audiences: Build audiences from your entire customer base, not just Facebook traffic

-• Better Lookalikes: Create lookalike audiences based on all your best customers
+• Better Lookalikes: Create lookalike audiences from all your best customers

 • Unified Customer Data: Use your complete conversion dataset for audience building